Chart Color Schemes

 Employment drivers in White Rock are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-White Rock's workforce is balanced between white and blue collar jobs, with significant representation in essential services sectors.
-Its unemployment rate was 7.9% as of September 2025.
+White Rock's workforce is balanced across white and blue collar jobs, with prominent essential services sectors.
+As of September 2025, the unemployment rate was 7.9%.
+In comparison to Rest of Qld's rate of 4.1%, White Rock's rate was 3.9% higher.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.7% compared to the regional average of 4.5%.
-The area appears to have limited local employment opportunities, as seen in the difference between Census working population and resident population figures.
-Between September 2024 and 2025, labour force decreased by 1.7%, while employment dropped by 4.4%, leading to a rise in unemployment of 2.6 percentage points.
-In contrast, Rest of Qld saw employment grow by 1.7% over the same period.
-Statewide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to White Rock's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+The area may offer limited local employment opportunities, as indicated by the difference between Census working population and resident population figures.
+In a 12-month period ending in May-25, labour force decreased by 1.7% and employment fell by 4.4%, leading to an unemployment rise of 2.6 percentage points.
+This contrasts with Rest of Qld, where employment grew by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to White Rock's employment mix suggests local employment should grow by 6.3% in five years and 13.1% in ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.

 Frequently Asked Questions - Employment